open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 The "offer" method does not need to store all measurements it is given and MAY further sample beyond the `ExemplarFilter`.

-If a span is to be used as an exemplar, the ExemplarReservoir MUST set the span attribute `"otel.exemplar"` to the value `true`, otherwise it MUST not change the attribute.
+If a span might be used as an exemplar, the ExemplarReservoir MUST set the span attribute `otel.exemplar` to the value `true`, otherwise it MUST not change the attribute.
+The number of spans with this annotation that are not being used as exemplars SHOULD be kept as small as possible.
+This allows tail-based span sampling to keep spans that are used as exemplars, without unnecessarily keeping too many spans.

 The "collect" method MUST return accumulated `Exemplar`s.
 Exemplars are expected to abide by the `AggregationTemporality` of any metric point they are recorded